saadjangdaa/ReactLearning/README.md

 - with some figma designs
 -
 Day 2
-- learned about some stylings with figma designs
+- learned about some stylings with Figma designs

+Day 3
+- learned how to customize components and use them accordingly